Lower Green House Farm Green Lane, Calton, Stoke-On-Trent ST10 3LA

 For Sale by Auction

-Auction in Spring 2021- date to be confirmed, at The Agricultural Business Centre, Bakewell, Derbyshire, DE45 1AH
+Auction - Monday 24th of May 2021 at 3pm, held at The Agricultural Business Centre, Bakewell, Derbyshire, DE45 1AH

 Lower Green House Farm occupies an idyllic location on the edge of the hamlet of Calton.
 Lovely views are enjoyed from the property.
 Calton is a small hamlet situated between the market towns of Ashbourne (6 miles) and Leek (9miles) both with a comprehensive range of amenities.
 The property lies within the picturesque Peak District National Park and is just 4 miles from Ilam and Dovedale.